lysyi3m/atom-postcss-sorting/README.md

 4. `~/.postcss-sorting.json` (in your `HOME` directory)

+Files can be processed "On Save" (not enabled by default).

-Notifications and process on save can also be disabled from the package settings.
+Notifications can also be disabled from the package settings.

 ## Usage

-#### If you have a "Process on save" option enabled (enabled by default):

-Just edit and save a CSS file.

-#### If you don't want a "Process on save" feature:

 In a CSS or PostCSS file, open the Command Palette (<kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> (OS X), <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> (Windows/Linux)) and choose `PostCSS Sorting: Run`.

 Keyboard shortcut: <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>S</kbd>

+If you have an "On Save" option enabled just save a file.

 ## Acknowledgements